Aidan-Pick/cv/AidanPickCV.typ

     "May 2025 - Jun 2025",
   )
   #list(indent: 1em)[
-    Developed an app to *connect volunteers with local charities*, addressing the lack of accessible, short-term opportunities
+    Built a *cross-platform* mobile app in a *team* to *connect volunteers with charities* using *React Native* and *Supabase*
   ][
-    Enabled *cross-platform* capabilities using *React Native* (TypeScript/JavaScript), with *Expo* for instant hot reloading ][
-    Integrated *Supabase* for backend with *real-time updates* via webhooks and *Row Level Security* for per-user control ][
     Automated deployment using *GitLab CI/CD*, building *APK releases with Gradle* and hosting them on *GitLab Pages* ][
     Conducted interviews with *charity coordinators and volunteers*, narrowing down on *pain points* to improve UX ][
-    Delivered a 20-minute *live demo presentation* to judges from *Imperial College London* and the *Royal College of Art*, achieving a grade of *88%* for clarity, engagement, and technical depth
-  ]
+    Delivered a *live demo* and UX walkthrough to industry alligned judges, *achieving 88%* for engineering depth and clarity ]
   #dated_project(
     "PintOS Operating System",